Philosophy of Care

 Dr. Raslan's research focuses on the advanced neuroimaging techniques, espsially the role of magnetic resonance imaging in the early detection, preoprative surgical planning and post treatment care of patiens with brain tumors.

-Dr. Raslan also have strong intrest in nuclear neuroimaging as well as radiology education.
+Dr. Raslan also have strong interest in nuclear neuroimaging as well as radiology education.

 M.B.B.Ch., Cairo University, Cairo, Egypt 1999